carltheperson/advanced-js-objects/chapters/chapter-7.md

 ### Reflect.construct

 Another way to call a constructor using [[Construct]] is with `Reflect.construct`.
-The first argument is the constructor and the second is an array of arguments.
+The first argument is the constructor, and the second is an array of arguments.

 ```js
 const obj = Reflect.construct(Date, [])